 On November 16, 1988, the President signed into law the Generic Animal Drug and Patent Term Restoration Act.
 The law, known as GADPTRA, amended the Federal Food, Drug, and Cosmetic Act (FD&C Act) to provide for the approval of generic copies of new animal drug products that have been previously approved and shown to be safe and effective when used according to their approved labeling.
 Under the FD&C Act, a generic sponsor must demonstrate, among other things, that its proposed generic new animal drug product has the same active ingredients, in the same concentration, as the approved reference-listed new animal drug product, and that it is bioequivalent to the reference-listed new animal drug product.

-What is an Abbreviated New Animal Drug Application?
+1. What is an Abbreviated New Animal Drug Application?

 - Samples - Samples should be provided only if specifically requested by FDA.

-What is exclusivity?
+3. What is marketing exclusivity?

-When can I request a waiver from in vivo bioequivalence studies?
+4. Under what circumstances may I request a waiver from in vivo bioequivalence studies?

-How do I perform a bioequivalence study?
+5. How do I perform a bioequivalence study?

 The generic sponsor is encouraged to seek our concurrence on a protocol for a bioequivalence study before beginning work on it.
 The conduct of a bioequivalence study (including a clinical endpoint study) must comply with the FDA's Good Laboratory Practices (GLP) regulations.